 Each POCTRN Center performs the following functions:

-- Assessment of clinical and user needs to inform device design and further define publicly available clinical needs information
+• Assessment of clinical and user needs to inform device design

-- Evaluation of promising point-of-care prototype devices from the perspective of device performance and potential for clinical impact
+• Evaluation of POC devices for performance and potential for clinical impact

-- Completion of clinical testing appropriate for the stage of development of the chosen prototype and the target clinical application, to facilitate translation and commercialization
+• Completion of clinical testing to facilitate translation and commercialization

-- Training and education of relevant stakeholders in the development and utilization of POC technologies, including technology developers, industry partners, practitioners and the lay community (as potential users)
+• Training and education of relevant stakeholders in the development and utilization of POC technologies

 Join the NIBIB Point of Care Technologies listserv to receive email notices regarding point of care technology announcements and POCTRN center solicitations.